cogini/elixir-deploy-template/README.md

 ```
 Run this multiple times until everything is installed (should be twice).

-Install libraries into the ASDF Elixir dirs:
+Install Elixir libraries into the ASDF dir:

 ```shell
 mix local.hex --if-missing --force